ekeilty17/ekeilty17.github.io/_posts/boolean-algebra-series/2022-08-26-de-morgans-law.md

 date:       2022-08-26
 categories: blog boolean-algebra
 permalink:  ":categories/:title/"
-part:       5
+part:       6
 series:     boolean-algebra
 tags:       boolean algebra, de morgans law, duality
 ---

 ## The Canonical Proof

-If you look up the proof of Duality / De Morgan's Law this is what you will get.
+If you look up the proof of De Morgan's Law / Duality this is what you will get.

 It is an argument based on the uniqueness of the complement.
 They use the fact that if $(x \vee y) = \color{green}T$ and $(x \wedge y) = \color{red}F$, then $y$ is the complement of $x$.
 Written formally, this is